5 Ways to Tame Your Inner Critic with Adult ADHD

 So just like you hear your inner critic beat you up, you can train it to be positive.
 Instead of focusing on the negative, try to pick a positive win like “I got to work on time every day this week, isn’t that awesome?”
 “I remembered to make cupcakes for the bake sale instead of grabbing them from the store on the way!”
 Teaching yourself (and your ADHD inner critic, by proxy) to celebrate success helps you practice more positive thinking.

-6. Check Your ADHD Inner Critic’s Personality
+Finally, Keep Your ADHD Inner Critic’s Personality In Check

 We all have an inner critic – that little voice in the back of our heads that narrates our lives and isn’t at all shy to tell us what we’re doing wrong.
 For those with ADHD however, it’s harder to tune those intrusive thoughts out and much easier for us to believe everything they say.
 Embrace your inner self and awaken your strategies to shut down negative self-talk can help us build self-esteem and live our best lives!